‘Not wholly beneath the dignity of a pig’:

 ‘Therapeutically beneficial’ here needs some qualification.
 In 1858, William Potter's Turkish bath in Broughton Lane, Manchester—the first Victorian Turkish bath in England, opened only a few months earlier—was already claiming that it would cure, inter alia, colds, influenza, gout, rheumatism, consumption, and liver disorders.
 Soon, other bath owners were claiming it could cure anything from toothache to syphilis.

-Turkish baths are perceived nowadays as places for leisure and relaxation.
-But when introduced into the British Isles in the mid-1850s, they were—despite some recent suggestions to the contrary—predominantly seen either as therapeutic agents within hydropathic establishments or hospitals, or else as cleansing agents found as stand-alone bathing establishments, or within institutions such as workhouses, or ‘lunatic asylums’.
+Turkish baths are usually perceived nowadays as places for leisure and relaxation.
+But when introduced into the British Isles in the mid-1850s, they were, despite some recent suggestions to the contrary, predominantly seen either as therapeutic agents within hydropathic establishments or hospitals, or else as cleansing agents found in stand-alone bathing establishments, or within institutions such as workhouses, or ‘lunatic asylums’.

 A final preliminary clarification: there remains much confusion generally as to what the Victorians understood by the term Turkish bath or, for that matter, what we understand by it today.

-Crucially, the Victorian Turkish bath was not the Islamic hammam still to be found in countries such as Turkey, or wherever in the world there are significant Muslim communities; for bathers in a hammam wash within the hot rooms making them humid and steamy.
+Crucially, the Victorian Turkish bath was not the Islamic hammam still found in Turkey, and wherever there are or have been Muslim communities.
+For bathers in a hammam wash within the hot rooms making them humid and steamy.

-Nor was it the wooden Banya or Russian steam bath usually experienced today in a prefabricated plastic shell.
+Nor was it the wooden banya or Russian steam bath usually experienced today in a room which is actually a prefabricated plastic shell.

 There is no steam in a Victorian Turkish bath.